spesmilo/electrum-plugins/README.md

 This repository serves as an example for remote plugins.

 Remote plugins are plugins that can be downloaded from the Electrum GUI.
-They are listed hash in electrum/plugins.json
+They are listed in `electrum/plugins.json`

 The `contrib/make_plugin` script in the electrum repository creates a